-Best mountain bike pedals - the best options from XC to Enduro
+Best mountain bike pedals 2024 - the best options from XC to Enduro

 A gradual evolution in flat pedals followed leading to features like concave pedal bodies, replacement pins and improved mud and ground clearance.
 This also led to flat pedal shoes with soft and sticky soles to increase the bite into the pedal pins and thus grip.
 Flat pedals are a great option for developing your bike skills and body positioning for beginners.

 Riders - especially those of the cross-country mountain biking variety - began favouring all-out performance and power transfer and opted to go the toe clip route; these attached to the main pedal body and secured your feet to the bike somewhat permanently.
 It gave riders a more equal spread of power throughout the entire pedal stroke thanks to the push and pull of the pedal arc.
-The off-road clipless pedal concept would eventually evolve into the Shimano Pedaling Dynamics or as it's simply known; the SPD pedal which did away with the need for toe clips and straps (hence the clipless name).
+The off-road clipless pedal concept would eventually evolve into the Shimano Pedaling Dynamics or as it's known; the SPD pedal which did away with the need for toe clips and straps (hence the clipless name).

 It's a lot to take in if you're a beginner but we've got you covered.
 Skip to the bottom of the page to read our guide to choosing the best mountain bike pedals.
 We'll also cover the pros and cons of both styles later in the guide.
 This will help answer some of the most common questions and steer you in the right direction.